Tanveer-hub570/My-Portfolio/A5 GM & SONS WEB AND MOBILE APP/Web-App/README.md

 GM & SONS is Pakistan’s leading fresh fruits and vegetables supplier.
 This web app was built to streamline the backend operations, allowing admins to manage:

 - ✅ Fruits and Vegetables Inventory
-- ✅ Product Categories (e.g., Juices, Seasonal Items)
+- ✅ Product Categories (e.g., Fruits, Vegatables)
 - ✅ Dynamic Partner Catalog
 - ✅ User and Order Management